Muhammad Channan Shah Nuri: Descendants

-After Muhammad Channan Shah Nuri’s death, his son Muhammad Amin Shah Sani was the leader of Maharvis.
+After Muhammad Channan Shah Nuri's death, his son Muhammad Amin Shah Sani was the leader of Maharvis.
 He instructed his son to lead his life according to the rules of Islam and later on the naqshbandia order of Syed Channan Shah was named Naqshbandia Mujadadia Aminia after his son Syed Amin Shah due to his devotion to this order.
 Later on, Syed Muhammad Amin Shah was succeeded by his son Syed Muhammad Hussain Shah, who was an honorary majastrate in Sialkot and was a great Islamic saint of his time.
 During his tenure, the Naqshbandi Amini chain flourished so much, his two famous caliphs are famous the world over, Khawja Rukn Udin Maharvi(Pir of Gujjranwala and Khawja Molvi Nor udin Pir of Gorala Shrif).

 After the death of Muhammad Hussain Shah, his son, Syed Faiz-ul Hassan Shah became the spiritual leader of the Allo Mahar syed family and spiritual master of millions of murids of Allo Mahar shrif Dargah.
 He made hundreds of speeches for the cause of the separate homeland of Muslims in India.
 After Pakistan came into being, he argued for the establishment of Islamic laws there.
 He was given a Government award for his participation in the 1965 war.
 He was the President of Jamiat Ulamaye Pakistan, Pakistan for ten years, and of Jamiatul Mashaikh Pakistan until his death.
 He was also President of Anjman Naqshbandi Mujaddidi, Pakistan.

 After the death of Faiz ul Hasan Shah, his son Khalid Hasan Shah became the saint of Allo Mahar.
 He traveled to every part of Pakistan for the preaching of Islam.
 Pir Syed Khalid Hasan Shah died in 1991 and Pir Syed Murtaza Amin Shah became the spiritual leader of the Syed family of Allo Mahar Sharif.Sahabzada Syed Murtaza Amin was elected as a member from Sialkot in the 2008 Pakistani general election.

 Ijaza

 He received teaching licenses in Naqshbandi Islamic disciplines from scholars including Kawaja Pir Nur Muhammad Chorahi pir of CHURA shrief (Attak)) and Kawja Hadi Namdar Shah pir of Nathyal Sharif.
-He has been the instructor of numerous successful courses dealing with a wide range and variety of various subjects, including the Arabic language, tazkiyah, shariah.
-He was very obediente to his Pir and always tried his best to obey every order and every assignment that was assigned to him by his master, he used to visit his master regularly and with devotion.
+He has instructed numerous courses on various subjects, including the Arabic language, tazkiyah, shariah.
+He was obediente to his Pir, obeying every order assigned to him by his master, he used to visit his master regularly.